 - Atypical sweating within the affected area of CRPS/RDS

-- A change in the pattern of hair, finger, or toe nail growth
+- A change in the pattern of hair, finger, or toenail growth

 - Joint stiffness in the area related to complex regional pain syndrome

-- Poor coordination of, or irregular, muscular movements and/or limited capacity in moving the limb(s) affected by CRPS
+- Poor coordination of, or irregular muscular movements and/or limited capacity in moving the limb(s) affected by CRPS

 Seeking The Cause Of Complex Regional Pain Syndrome/ Reflex Sympathetic Dystrophy

 Presently, the exact reason why CRPS develops is unknown, though over 90% of all complex regional pain syndrome occurrences show clear connections to injuries or traumas.
-These can include a variety of injuries, both serious and apparently minor, like a fracture, sprain or strain, a burn, cut, or bruise.
+These can include a variety of injuries, both serious and apparently minor, such as a fracture, sprain or strain, or a burn, cut, or bruise.
 They can also include a prolonged restricted movement of a limb, such as when confined to a cast.
 Even a medical procedure, sometimes as seemingly minor as being stuck by a needle, can be linked to CRPS.